Rugby union in Egypt: History

 However, there has been an upsurge of rugby in the Middle East - particularly the Persian Gulf, and in Africa, and this has stimulated interest in the game there.
-In addition, the Egyptian diaspora in English and French speaking countries has become interested in the game.
+In addition, the Egyptian diaspora in English and French-speaking countries has become interested in the game.

-Cairo RFC was founded in the 1980s, at a social club and it was the only club in Egypt for a number of years.
+Cairo RFC was founded in the 1980s, as a social club and it was the only club in Egypt for several years.
 Alexandria RFC was founded in 2003, by expatriates.
 The first match was played in 1981.
 Cairo Rugby Club, led by Mickey Wheeler MTB, played against a team made up of expats from a construction Co.
 (Higgs and Hill) led by Bernie Adams.
 The first half was played by the designated teams and in the second half, many substitutes were allowed on the H and H team with anybody who brought boots to the match.
-The game was advertised on the local media and on the match day at the American school, the Mayor Cairo attended with 4000 spectators.
+The game was advertised on the local media and on the match day at the American school, the Mayor of Cairo attended with 4000 spectators.
 It was a great day, a great match and a great beginning.

-There are currently twelve Egyptian rugby clubs: the Alexandria Rugby Club, Alexandria Warriors R.F.C, AUC Wolves American University in Cairo, GUC Panthers German University in Cairo, Cairo Rugby Club, British University in Cairo (BUE), Sharm Sharks R.F.C ., The Old Alssonians, Raptors in the Faculty of Engineering, Alexandria Uni, AAST Titans in the Arab Academy for Science and Technology, Alexandria, Eagles in the Alex Aero Club and the Malaysian Alex Rugby Club.
+Rugby Union in Egypt Today

+There are currently four Egyptian rugby clubs competing in the Egyptian national championship: Alexandria Rugby Club, Cairo Rugby, Eagles Rugby Club (formerly representing the Alexandria Aero Club), Panthers Rugby (formerly the German University in Cairo's women's rugby 7s team "GUC Panthers"), and Wolves Rugby (formerly the American University in Cairo's rugby team "AUC Wolves").
+The Egyptian national rugby championship is split into men's and women's matches with Alexandria Rugby Club (participating as two teams: Alex A and Alex B), Eagles Rugby and Rugby Wolves playing in both matches and Cairo Rugby and Panthers Rugby each playing exclusively in men's and women's matches respectively.

-The game is currently in a state of intense development, with an Egyptian rugby Championship established, and attempts to set up a national team.
+The game is currently in a state of intense development, with Egyptian men's and women's national teams and an under-eighteens men's national team established, and the 2025 edition of the Arab Rugby 7s Championship confirmed to be hosted in Alexandria, Egypt.

 Under 20s rugby

 Egypt has seen some progress in under-twenties rugby.

-The first Egypt U-20s team recently toured Lebanon, playing two test matches and winning them both (52-5 and 14-10).
+The first Egypt U-20s team toured Lebanon, playing two test matches and winning them both (52-5 and 14–10).
 Managed by Shady A. Abo Shady, founder of juniors and girls rugby, and coached by Ahmed El-Soussi, the squad was made up of players from several teams in Cairo and Alexandria.